-This past term, Justice Alito wrote separately in the Boston flagraising case to emphasize that the Court should not rely on mechanical tests to separate government from non-governmental speech but should focus clearly on the important question of "whether the government is speaking."62 Alito is particularly concerned about situations in which "a government claims that speech by one or more private speakers is actually government speech" and as a result using government-speech doctrine "as a cover for censorship."
-63 As he often does, Alito wants judges to focus far more on fact-specific, nuanced judgments and far less on doctrinal tests.
+This past term, Justice Alito wrote separately in the Boston flagraising case to emphasize that the Court should not rely on mechanical tests to separate government from non-governmental speech but should focus clearly on the important question of "whether the government is speaking."62 Alito is particularly concerned about situations in which "a government claims that speech by one or more private speakers is actually government speech" and as a result using government-speech doctrine "as a cover for censorship."63 As he often does, Alito wants judges to focus far more on fact-specific, nuanced judgments and far less on doctrinal tests.
 Even so, he does provide some guidance of his own.
-The category of government speech should be restricted to a relatively small class of cases in which the government has specifically authorized an individual to speak on behalf of the government and that person is conveying a governmentally determined message and does so without abridging the speech of others acting in a private capacity.64 put its thumb on the scale in ways that the majority did not fully appreciate.65 In a concurring opinion in the "Bong Hits 4 Jesus" case, Justice Alito, while agreeing with the majority that the school could restrict speech that could be perceived as advocating illegal drug use, took pains to reject the government's argument that public schools might restrict student speech in order to advance its "educational mission."66 The "educational mission," he feared, might creep into "including the inculcation of whatever political and social views are held by the members" of the administration and faculty or public officials.67 Such an expansive view of the mission of schools would inevitably lead school officials to "suppress speech on political and social issues based on disagreement with the viewpoint expressed."
-68 The "substantial disruption" test of Tinker v.
-Des Moines Independent Community School District should be narrowly construed to allow school official to head off "a threat of violence."69 In the more recent vulgar cheerleader case, Justice Alito seems to recognize a more elaborate set of circumstances in which speech can be restricted in schools.70 There Justice Alito emphasized even more strongly that "public school students, like all other Americans, have the right to express 'unpopular' ideas on public issues, even when those ideas are expressed in language that some find 'inappropriate' or 'hurtful.'"71 When trying to identify the circumstances in which schools can reasonably restrict student speech, Justice Alito goes beyond his earlier point about preventing violence.
+The category of government speech should be restricted to a relatively small class of cases in which the government has specifically authorized an individual to speak on behalf of the government and that person is conveying a governmentally determined message and does so without abridging the speech of others acting in a private capacity.

+Justice Alito wrote separately in other cases to express similar nuanced judgments about how best to characterize how the government was affecting the speech environment.
+In a concurring opinion, Justice Alito thought a buffer zone around an abortion clinic put its thumb on the scale in ways that the majority did not fully appreciate.65 In a concurring opinion in the "Bong Hits 4 Jesus" case, Justice Alito, while agreeing with the majority that the school could restrict speech that could be perceived as advocating illegal drug use, took pains to reject the government's argument that public schools might restrict student speech in order to advance its "educational mission."66 The "educational mission," he feared, might creep into "including the inculcation of whatever political and social views are held by the members" of the administration and faculty or public officials.
+Such an expansive view of the mission of schools would inevitably lead school officials to "suppress speech on political and social issues based on disagreement with the viewpoint expressed."68 The "substantial disruption" test of Tinker v.
+Des Moines Independent Community School District should be narrowly construed to allow school official to head off "a threat of violence."69 In the more recent vulgar cheerleader case, Justice Alito seems to recognize a more elaborate set of circumstances in which speech can be restricted in schools.
+There Justice Alito emphasized even more strongly that "public school students, like all other Americans, have the right to express 'unpopular' ideas on public issues, even when those ideas are expressed in language that some find 'inappropriate' or 'hurtful.'"
+When trying to identify the circumstances in which schools can reasonably restrict student speech, Justice Alito goes beyond his earlier point about preventing violence.
 The functioning of a school necessitates that teachers be able to "regulate on-premises student speech, including by imposing content-based restrictions in the classroom."72 Likewise, a concern with protecting students while out of their parents' care